intelowlproject/GreedyBear/README.md

 [Certego](https://www.certego.net/?utm_source=greedybear) is a MDR (Managed Detection and Response) and Threat Intelligence Provider based in Italy.

-Started as a personal Christmas project from [Matteo Lodi](https://twitter.com/matte_lodi), since then GreedyBear is being improved mainly thanks to the efforts of the Certego Threat Intelligence Team.
+Started as a personal Christmas project from [Matteo Lodi](https://twitter.com/matte_lodi), since then GreedyBear is being maintained mainly thanks to the efforts of the Certego Threat Intelligence Team.

 #### The Honeynet Project